jkrusinski/dynamic-dns/README.md

 - Node.js &amp; NPM
 - A domain name managed with Amazon's Route53
-- A Unix-like system with Cron
+- A Unix-like server with Cron

 ###Usage